Mouths of Babes

 “If I was forced to categorize it, I’d call it modern folk.
 It’s powerful, romantic, and giddy.
 And the two are insanely infectious together onstage, like a musical and a personal love fest all at once.” – Huffington Post

 The key to the Mouths of Babes magic is in the contrast; the differences in both their songwriting and personal styles makes for an unusually satisfying yin and yang.
 The Chicago Tribune writes, “They offer unique counterpoints to one another…Trading jokes and sharing elegant harmonies, the two women display an intuitive professional bond.”
-They easily switch off lead vocals and play a wide array of instruments, with Ty on acoustic and electric guitars and foot percussion, and Ingrid playing upright bass, ukulele, and cajon.
+They easily switch off lead vocals and play a wide array of instruments, with Ty on acoustic and electric guitars and foot percussion, and Ingrid playing upright bass, ukulele, cajon, and harmonica.

 The band’s debut full-length album, Brighter In the Dark, earned honors as a Runner-Up Finalist in the 2018 John Lennon Songwriting Contest for the haunting and heartfelt title track, while the song that addresses privilege and police violence “Any Other Day” was selected as the winner of the 2018 Independent Music Award for Best Social Action Song.

 “Mouths of Babes could never have predicted how necessary Brighter In The Dark [would be] in a post-Trump world.
 The album title is fitting.
 We need music that shows people struggling against social expectations, that reminds us that we all have the resilience we need to make it through.” – No Depression